flemosr/quantoxide/README.md

 directory.
 The snippets below demonstrate the core components of the framework.

 > **Note**: `println!` and other `stdout`/`stderr` outputs should be avoided when TUIs are running,
-> since they would disrupt rendering. `TuiLogger::log` should be used instead, as implemented in the
+> since they would disrupt rendering.
+TUI `::log` methods should be used instead, as implemented in
-> complete examples.
+> the complete examples.

 ### Trade Operator